Tapac/exposed-wiki/FAQ.md

 ```
 More info in this issue: https://github.com/JetBrains/Exposed/issues/118

-### Q: Is it possible to update relative to current value?
+### Q: Is it possible to update a field relative to current field value?

 A: Yes.
 See example here: https://github.com/JetBrains/Exposed/issues/82